ZachSaucier/Just-Read/README.md

 #### On a mobile device

-You must first install a mobile browser that supports extensions such as [Dolphin](http://dolphin.com/) (iOS or Android), [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US) (Android), or [Yandex](https://browser.yandex.com/) (iOS or Android).
+You must first install a mobile browser that supports extensions such as [Firefox](https://www.mozilla.org/en-US/firefox/mobile/) (iOS or Android), [Dolphin](http://dolphin.com/) (iOS or Android), [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US) (Android), or [Yandex](https://browser.yandex.com/) (iOS or Android).
 Then install Just Read to that browser by visiting Just Read's (or Just Read Premium's) store page.

 Once you're on an article that you want to read with Just Read installed on that browser, you need to navigate to their extensions section to run Just Read.
 In most browsers you need to click the three dots to see this section.
 Once there, simply click on Just Read.

-**Note that some of Just Read's features may not work on mobile devices.**
+**Note that some of Just Read's features are likely to not work properly on mobile devices due to a lack of features on those mobile browsers.**

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*